 It is difficult to fully predict how these trends are going to shape up in the future.
 But we can ensure some best practices to reap benefits from a changing business environment.

 - The marketing story must be able to convey the message ‘we are in it together’ – Amidst the prevailing uncertainties, what matters to customers most is how responsible the organization is that they are forming an association.
-At HCL, we believe in generating success not only for us, but also for the community.
+At HCLTech, we believe in generating success not only for us, but also for the community.
 During the pandemic, we partnered with global health organizations in their efforts to develop reliable vaccines, and adopted multiple steps to ensure that safety of our people is given utmost significance.

 - Empathy – In the post pandemic world, the role of empathy is going to be critical for marketers in communicating business value.
 We try to imbibe this is in all our internal and external communications, employee, customer, and partner initiatives.